The super practical translation blog - recent articles

 Articles are written mainly by Dennis Brown, PacTranz Managing Director, and veteran Spanish to English translator.

-Our aim is to provide useful information for both our clients and freelance translators.
+Our blog aims to provide useful information on translation for both our clients and freelance translators.

 Key articles for clients

 With a downloadable table of suggested time frames for clients to use.
 Video

 The 4 translation methods and when to use them

 The pros and cons of machine translation (MT), MT + human editing, human translation, human translation + review.
 Video

 Translating technical texts – do you need a specialist technical translator?

 Two practical guidelines for deciding when a subject expert is needed.